 We were blown away.

-Influenced by Greek, Italian, and Turkish cuisine, Albanian food is fresh, flavorful, varied, and sinfully cheap.
+Albanian cuisine was influenced by Greek, Italian, and Turkish cuisine, but also influenced the food traditions of its neighbors.
+Albanian food is fresh, flavorful, varied, and sinfully cheap.
 With seafood, feta cheese, tons of vegetables, and the herbs of the Mediterranean, there is everything to love about the culinary options in Albania.
 Here’s a look at some of the great foods (and one drink) you can’t miss on a trip to Albania.

 A filling side dish, fergese was one of our favorite Albanian dishes.
 The vegetarian version (Fergesë e Tiranës me piperka) is made with peppers, tomato, egg, and curd cheese (similar to cottage cheese).
 Everything is mixed together, warmed, and served with bread.
 Pretty damn delicious.
 Fergese me melçi is a similar dish that becomes a bit more like a casserole because it includes liver.